ghfbsd/adventure/README.md

   to access of element 0 of the DTRAV array.

-- Added command line option -loc which prints out location in maze (to help mapping/route finding for the frustrated)
+- Added command line option -loc which prints out location in maze (to help mapping/route finding for the frustrated).

 # Database changes:

-- Eliminated blank line among the location description section, which triggered a bug in the main line code (zero array index).
+- Eliminated a blank line among the location descriptions, which triggered a bug in the main line code (zero array index).

 - Replaced tabs with blanks to reformat numeric fields to fixed-length.

-- Deleted motion codes 305 in two places, which was a mistake; there is no motion code word of that value, nor do motion codes have any special encoding schemes like destination codes have.
+- Deleted motion codes 305 in two places, which was a mistake; there is no motion word with that key, nor do motion codes have any special encoding schemes like destination codes have.
 Seems to have been a problem setting up the motion database originally by Will Crowther.

+- Fixed typos in some messages.

+- Changed action word EXCIV to EXCAV (Crowther probably meant "excavate" because it is a synonym of "dig").

+- The CHEST/TREAS/BOX object, probably meant to be a treasure chest, is not put anywhere in the maze, nor does any denizen or action cause it to be dropped or created.
+This probably represents a new feature that Crowther didn't fully implement.
+(No changes made.)

 # Assumptions:

+- Database must be in the same directory as executable and named adventure.dat.

 - Built-in function RAN(I) returns a pseudo-random REAL variable 0 <= X <= 1.

-- Database must be in the same directory as executable and named adventure.dat.
+  (This is a built-in library function in GNU Fortran.)

+- Addition of -loc command line option uses GNU Fortran built-in function IARGC() and procedure GETARG(N,VAR) to respectively get number of command line arguments, and command argument N's text as character string VAR.